matbesancon/hugo-site/content/post/2019-09-12-bridging-indicator.markdown

 Different methods and implementations manipulate different data structures to represent the same optimization problem.
-Reformulating optimization problems has often been the role and responsibility of the practitionner, transforming the application problem at hand to fit a standard form that a given solver accepts as input for a solution method.
+Reformulating optimization problems has often been the role and responsibility of the practitioner, transforming the application problem at hand to fit a standard form that a given solver accepts as input for a solution method.
 Mapping a user-facing representation of an object into an internal representation is the role and description of compilers.
 For mathematical